• Home

 The purchase is yet another strategic step in NETGEAR’s efforts to invest in and integrate with cloud-based platforms and applications featuring next-generation networking, which delivers easy-to-use, and dependable and cost effective solutions for small and medium-sized businesses.

-Exium’s state-of-the-art technology will be incorporated into NETGEAR’s portfolio, offering the world’s first truly integrated networking and security solution designed from the ground up for this important market segment.
+Exium’s modern technology will be incorporated into NETGEAR’s portfolio, offering the world’s first truly integrated networking and security solution designed from the ground up for this important market segment.

 Gartner estimates that the SASE market is experiencing strong growth; with a CAGR of 29% it is expected to reach more than $25 billion by 2027.
 This expansion reflects the accelerating global demand for cloud-native security and networking offerings.